Coral Expeditions

 Please visit this page for the full conditions of the $499 flight/hotel package offer https://kimberleycruises.com/flights/

-NRMA members – Receive 10% off the full cruise fare (Promenade and above).
+NRMA members – Receive 10% off the full cruise fare.
 Must provide your member number to us when booking your cruise.
+If you don’t have an NRMA membership, we can provide you with the sign-up link.
 Cannot combine with any other offer, including the $499 flight offer.
-Might be able to combine with the Xplorers Club discount – please enquire.
-For new bookings made from 25 November 2025.
-MYNRMA Members also get complimentary Deposit Protection and 1x complimentary bottle of wine.
+Can potentially combine with Xplorers Club discount – please ask us.
+For new bookings made between 3 March 2026 – 30 June 2026.
+Savings are subject to availability on selected dates.